Scores killed as rebels battle to break siege of Damascus suburbs

 The United States, which backs the opposition, and Russia, Assad's main arms supplier, have been pushing for peace talks but a major sticking point has been the role of Shi'ite power Iran, Assad's main ally.

-Opposition forces fear a deal curbing Tehran's nuclear program will lead Washington to ease pressure on Iran and Assad in Syria.
+Opposition forces fear a deal curbing Tehran's nuclear programme will lead Washington to ease pressure on Iran and Assad in Syria.

 Brahimi held separate talks with Iran's foreign minister, Mohammad Javad Zarif, and Russian Foreign Minister Sergei Lavrov in Geneva in the past two days but did not meet U.S. Secretary of State John Kerry as expected.

-Note: (This story has been corrected to fix the spelling of U.S. secretary of state's name in penultimate paragraph)